Can you see the Northern Lights in Scotland? (2024/2025)

 Outer Hebrides

-The Outer Hebrides is a fantastic place to see the Northern Lights in Scotland and I’ve been fortunate to see them several times whilst on holiday on North Uist.
+The Outer Hebrides is one of the best places to see the Northern Lights in Scotland and I’ve been fortunate to see them several times whilst on holiday on North Uist.
 This island chain has little light pollution so take your pick from Lewis, Harris, South Uist, North Uist, Benbecula, Barra and Eriskay.

 The Northern Lights are called Na Fir Chlis (the Nimble Men) in Scottish Gaelic folklore.